dennisgsmith/filmfest/README.md

 ## TODO

-Create some better looking summary statistics and data viz that can be reused with little modification
+-Create a log of each year's data and log old summary submission csv's for analysis -Create a login check so you will not have to manually delete .env file -Create some better looking summary statistics and data viz that can be reused with little modification

+-Extend functionality: Automate grabbing movie from each submission (after the Submission status is labelled as accepted in the retrieved submissions df)